-

 Which market sectors have been particularly active recently?

 As the fintech industry getting more popular in recent years, M&A transactions was revolving around this sector.
-However, due to the winter tech that affects the tech companies and start up all over the world, there is less M&A transactions involving tech companies in 2023.
-The business players tend to move back to the old fashion business, especially with the new hype of electric vehicles.
-Thus, the renewables and non-renewables energy were quite popular in 2023.
+However, due to the winter tech that affects the tech companies and start up all over the world, there is less M&A transactions involving tech companies in 2023-2024.
+The business players tend to move back to the old fashion business.

-In the peer-to-peer lending sector (which were also a popular business pre-Covid 19), the Financial Service Authority (Otoritas Jasa Keuangan / OJK) has issued Regulation No. 10/POJK.05/2022 Tahun 2022 on IT-Based Co-Financing Service (“POJK 10/2022”), which stipulates the peer-to-peer lending companies’ paid-up capital must be minimum of IDR 25 billion with maximum foreign investment of 85% of the Company’s paid up capital.
+In the peer-to-peer lending sector (which were also a popular business pre-Covid 19), the OJK has issued Regulation No. 10/POJK.05/2022 of 2022 on IT-Based Co-Financing Service as lastly half repealed by OJK Regulation No. 43 of 2024 on the Development of the Quality of Human Resourced of Financing Institutions, Venture Capital Companies, Microfinance Institutions, and Other Financial Service Institutions (“POJK No. 10/2022”), which stipulates the peer-to-peer lending companies’ paid-up capital must be minimum of IDR 25 billion with maximum foreign investment of 85% of the Company’s paid up capital.
 This new regulation creates another checklist for the investor or new player to conduct any M&A over peer-to-peer lending companies.
-Further, POJK 10/2022 stipulates that any change of ownership and merger of a peer-to-peer lending company must first obtain approval from the OJK.
-However, at the same time, this POJK 10/2022 provides lock up period within 3 (three) years after the issuance of peer-to-peer lending companies license from OJK, which prohibit any changes of shareholding composition that may cause new shareholder(s) and/or change of controlling shareholder.
+Further, POJK No. 10/2022 stipulates that any change of ownership and merger of a peer-to-peer lending company must first obtain approval from the OJK.
+However, at the same time, this POJK No. 10/2022 provides lock up period within 3 (three) years after the issuance of peer-to-peer lending companies license from OJK, which prohibit any changes of shareholding composition that may cause new shareholder(s) and/or change of controlling shareholder.
 This clause might create another hold in conducting M&A transaction to follow such lock up period.

 -